KenPainter/GenLogic/docs/20-schema-syntax/00-introduction.md

 - Avoid SQL or Postgres terms for GenLogic features.
-  So we define "calculated" columns instead of the Postgres term "generated" because we are not using the Postgres generated column feature.
+  So we define "calculated" columns instead of the Postgres term "generated" because we are not using the Postgres formula column feature.

 GenLogic schema syntax also favors "magic" or shortcuts in many places, but does not require the use of shortcuts.